-Tito García González studied at Málaga Conservatory with Horacio Socías and José Felipe Díaz.
+Born in Salamanca in 1974, he studied at Málaga Conservatory with Horacio Socías and José Felipe Díaz.
 Later he moved to Germany to study piano with Prof. Kurt Seibert at the Hochschule für Künste Bremen, and chamber music with the Berlin Philharmonic Wind Quintet.
 He made his professional debut as concert pianist in Germany in 1996.

-This performances received much critical acclaim and were live recorded for the Bayerisches Rundfunk.
-He played also at the Week of Ibero-American music in Bremen, at the German-Polish society within the framework of the celebrations to mark F. Chopin's birthday, and at numerous concerts in Germany, including some one of Beethoven piano Sonatas on the F. Liszt original grand piano (Rococó Hall Steingräber und Söhne, Bayreuth), and at the “Brahms Wochen 1998” (Haus im Park Bremen).
+This performances received also much critical acclaim and were live recorded for the "Bayerisches Rundfunk".
+Later he played at the Week of Ibero-American music in Bremen, at the German-Polish society within the framework of the celebrations to mark F. Chopin's birthday, and at numerous concerts in Germany, including some of the Beethoven piano Sonatas on the Franz Liszt 's original grand piano (Rococó Hall at "Steingräber und Söhne", Bayreuth), and at the “Brahms Wochen 1998” ("Haus im Park" Hall, Bremen).

-Since 1998 Tito García González has performed as concert pianist, composer, conductor, soloist and member of chamber music groups in major concert halls in Russia, Spain, Portugal, Germany and USA like Carnegie Hall, Berlin Philharmonie, Meridan Theatre Moscow, Auditorio Nacional de Música Madrid, Bechstein Hall Hamburg, etc., with the Russian Radio and Television Symphonic Orchestra, Neotonarte Symphonic Orchestra, Alcalá de Henares Symphonic Orchestra, Ars Futura Chamber Orchestra, Chamber Orchestra, Discanto Chamber Orchestra, Factum Trio Ensemble, and Tempo de Cámara Ensemble.
-He was also the artistic director and principal conductor of the chamber orchestra Collegium Musicum José Ignacio Prieto.
+Since 1998 Tito García González has performed as concert pianist, composer, conductor, soloist and member of chamber music groups in major concert halls in Russia, Spain, Portugal, Germany and USA like Carnegie Hall in New York, Berlin Philharmonie, Meridan Theatre Moscow, Auditorio Nacional de Música Madrid, Bechstein Hall Hamburg, with the Russian Radio and Television Symphonic Orchestra, The Spanish Radio and Television Symphonic Orchestra, Malaga Philharmonic Orchestra, Santa Cecilia Classic Orchestra, Neotonarte Symphonic Orchestra, Alcalá de Henares Symphonic Orchestra, Sant Cugat Symphonic Orchestra, UAX Symphonic Orchestra, Ars Futura Chamber Orchestra, Discanto Chamber Orchestra, Factum Trio Ensemble, and Tempo de Cámara Ensemble.
+He was also the artistic director and principal conductor of the chamber orchestra "Collegium Musicum José Ignacio Prieto".